lambdamatt/LUKS_dual_boot/README.md

 ## 4
 ![](images/4.png)
-Now we will build the LUKS contianer for the 20.04 root partition
+Now we will build the LUKS container for the 20.04 root partition

 ```
 cryptsetup luksFormat /dev/sda3